 Pros and Cons to Reading Books, but Mostly Cons

-Everyone knows that pretending to like to read books makes you sound smart, the same way using really big words and having a British accent does.
+Everyone knows that saying that you read books makes you sound smart, the same way using really big words or having a British accent does.
 Some people have even gone as far to say that actually reading books really does make you smarter.
-One mom even claims that reading improves vocabulary, enhances creativity, reduces stress, improves memory, and some other stuff that I forget right now.
-That is a great idea in theory.
-The only problem with is that reading also happens to be super boring and really gay.
+Some people even claim thag reading improves vocabulary, enhances creativity, reduces stress, improves memory, and some other stuff that I forget right now.
+The only problem with that is that reading also happens to be super boring and kind of gay.

 Books don’t have awesome graphics, killcams, or kill counters like Call of Duty.
-You can’t kill steal cars and kills hooks like you can in Grand Theft Auto.
-Books don’t have any cool famous people like Jake and Logan Paul.
-The only famous people you can read about in books now are the most boring famous people of all, like Abe Lincoln and Jesus.
+You can’t kill steal cars and kills hookers like you can in Grand Theft Auto.
+There are no cool famous people like Jake and Logan Paul in books.
+The only famous people you can read about in books now are the old boring dead ones, like Abe Lincoln and Jesus.
+All the famous people that anyone actually gives a shit about either have Youtube channel or play sports.
+They don’ write books.
 I did find a book about super awesome pro wrestler/world saver, Dwayne “The Rock” Johnson by Kim Bernal on Amazon.
-I was later saddened to find out that it was nothing more than an adult coloring book.
+Only to later find out that it was nothing more than an adult coloring book.

-So what are children supposed to do to sound smart in this new modern age of cool shit like vlogs and video games?
+So what are children supposed to do to sound smart in this new modern age of cool shit like YouTube channels and video games?
 The answer to this question is quite shocking.
 Keep reading to learn more.

 Sometime The Answers Are In A Riddle, Like In Batman Forever or Die Hard With a Vengeance